webhubworks/craft-ohdear/README.md

 This plugin requires **Craft CMS 4.0.0** or later and **PHP 8.0** or later.

 You'll also have to provide an Oh Dear API key.

-You can create an Oh Dear account using our affiliate link: [Oh Dear](https://ohdear.app/?via=webhub) 🙏
+🙏 You can create an Oh Dear account using our affiliate link: [Oh Dear](https://ohdear.app/?via=webhub) We will offer you a free license key for Craft Oh Dear if you sign up using our affiliate link.
+Just send us a message.

 ## Installation